Veterinarians - Competent partners

 Registering in the QS scheme

 For the purpose of antibiotics monitoring, you - as a veterinarian or veterinary practice - sign an agreement with QS.
-This entitles you to enter data on the prescriptions and applications of antibiotics in the antibiotics database.
+This entitles you to enter data on the application and dosage of antibiotics in the antibiotics database.
 Take the first step by completing the simple online registration process.

 Veterinarians or veterinary practices that take samples in the agricultural businesses within the framework of QS salmonella monitoring register for this purpose in the salmonella database.

-You can use the adjacent links to register online as a veterinarian for the QS scheme in the QS databases Vetproof (antibiotics) and Qualiproof (salmonella).
+You can use the adjacent links to register online as a veterinarian in QS databases for antibiotic monitoring (Vetproof) and salmonella monitoring (Qualiproof) for the QS scheme.